Education (EDUC)

 The Linfield ESOL Practicum Experience is an in-depth examination of a candidate's knowledge, skills and dispositions required for informed and effective instruction of Emerging Bilinguals (EBs) and English Learners (ELs).
 The purpose of the practicum is to provide the opportunity to demonstrate skills and methods that enhance learning for multilingual students and engage teachers in reflective and skilled practice.
 Using an English language development (ELD) focus, candidates are expected to satisfactorily design and implement instruction specifically crafted for EBs/ELs under the supervision of a Linfield College Supervisor.
 Candidate performance is measured through a proficiency based field rubric that measures the TESOL standards formally assessed in the Linfield Graduate ESOL program.
 The practicum experience also includes a narrative case study component, which provides a structure for data collection and personal reflection on professional practice.

-Prerequisites: Admission into Linfield Graduate ESOL Endorsement Program and completion of all courses with a grade of "C" or higher.
+Prerequisites: EDUC 540, EDUC 545, EDUC 550.
+Admission into Linfield Graduate ESOL Endorsement Program and completion of all courses with a grade of "B" or higher.
+EDUC 580 required previous or concurrent.

 Typically offered: Fall and Spring Semesters, Annually